Abortion Clinic & Family Planning Obstetrics & Gynecology located in East Brunswick, NJ

 A Pap smear is an important screening test that detects precancerous cells in your cervix.
 Over the past few decades, as the Pap smear became a routine part of women’s preventive health care, the death rate from cervical cancer plummeted by more than 70%.
-The team of board-certified gynecologists at GYN Choices in Somerset, New Jersey, offer regular Pap test screenings as well as proficient treatment following abnormal results.
+The team of board-certified gynecologists at GYN Choices offers regular Pap test screenings as well as proficient treatment following abnormal results.
 To find out how getting your Pap smear in East Brunswick, NJ can help protect you from cervical cancer, call today.

 A Pap smear is a test that examines the cells in your cervix, or the lower part of your uterus, for abnormal changes.
 Pap smear tests are an indispensable tool in cervical cancer prevention because finding abnormal cells before they mutate into cancer cells can significantly increase your chances of avoiding or surviving cervical cancer.

 When cervical cancer cells are detected early, the five-year survival rate is over 90%.
 When cervical cancer cells are detected before they’ve invaded any surrounding tissues, the five-year survival rate is nearly 100%.

 How is a Pap smear done?

 A Pap smear is usually performed during a routine pelvic exam, as you’re lying on the exam table with your feet resting in supports.